-f.
+- e.
+Adjustment to record additional dividends of \$7.2 million for the year ended December 31, 2004, on Series B redeemable convertible preferred units, which were issued and outstanding after the refinancing on December 23, 2004, as if they had been outstanding from January 1, 2004, to September 30, 2004.
+Adjustment to record additional dividends of \$13.4 for the three-month period ended March 31, 2004, to reflect the Series A and Series B redeemable convertible preferred units, which were issued and outstanding for the first quarter after the Acquisition. - f.
 The accompanying historical US GAAP carve-out consolidated statement of operations for the nine-month period ended September 30, 2004 includes net sales at cost plus a historical margin, from the contract manufacturing services related to the wafer foundry service for Hynix.
 In accordance with the BTA, and following the Acquisition, these sales are being made at cost.
-Accordingly an adjustment is made to eliminate this historical margin of \$81.9 million, and \$29.6 million, for the year ended December 31, 2004 and for the three-month period ended March 31, 2004, respectively.
+Accordingly an adjustment is made to eliminate this historical margin of \$81.9 million, and \$29.6 million, for the year ended December 31, 2004 and for the three-month period ended March 31, 2004, respectively. - g.

-g.
 The accompanying historical US GAAP carve-out consolidated statement of operations for the nine- month period ended September 30, 2004 includes cost of sales, at an amount of cost plus historical margin, from the Hynix' contract manufacturing services related to the wafer foundry service for MagnaChip.
 In accordance with the BTA, and following the Acquisition, these purchases from Hynix are being made at Hynix's cost.
-Accordingly an adjustment is made to eliminate this historical margin of \$1.7 million, and \$1.5 million, for the year ended December 31, 2004 and for the three-month period ended March 31, 2004, respectively.

-h.
-In accordance with the BTA, MagnaChip has entered into a series of service agreements with Hynix for its use of certain Hynix facilities and services at costs different than those which have been assumed in the accompanying historical US GAAP carve-out consolidated statement of operations for the nine-month period ended September 30, 2004.
+Accordingly an adjustment is made to eliminate this historical margin of \$1.7 million, and \$1.5 million, for the year ended December 31, 2004 and for the three-month period ended March 31, 2004, respectively. - h.
+In accordance with the BTA, MagnaChip has entered into a series of service agreements with Hynix for its use of certain Hynix facilities and services at costs different than those which have been assumed in the accompanying historical US GAAP carve-out consolidated statement of operations for the ninemonth period ended September 30, 2004.
 The primary service agreements include the provision of utilities at the manufacturing facilities.
 In addition, in accordance with the BTA, MagnaChip has entered into agreements to provide Hynix use of its own facilities, and charges them a rental fee accordingly.
 The revenue and costs in the accompanying pro forma consolidated statements of operations for the year ended December 31, 2004 and for the three-month period ended March 31, 2004, have been increased as follows:

-For the year ended December 31, 2004 For the three- month period ended March 31, 2004
+year ended er 31, 2004 For the three- month period ended March 31, 200

-(in r nillions of US Dollars)
+(in millions of f US Dollars)

 Revenue \$ 4.2 \$ 1.4

 Cost of goods sold \$ 3.7 \$ 1.2

 Selling general and administrative expenses 0.2 0.1

 Research and development expenses 1.1 0.4

 \$ 5.0 \$ 1.7